deropi/BathyBrooksiSymbionts/README.md

 ## Population_structure_analyses

 In this folder are located the R and Python scripts that were used to study symbiont population structure and selective preassure.
 Additionally, you can find a toy example to test the scripts, which is composed by SNVs called in 6 different samples (A-F).
-Note that this analyses are gene-based, thus, the reference sequences and coordinates for the SNVs are based on genes.
+Note that these analyses are gene-based, thus, the reference sequences and coordinates for the SNVs are based on genes.

 ### Simple example